makersacademy/bowling-challenge/README.md

 One important lesson which I have learnt from completing this challenge is to diagram and take small steps.
 I spent many hours on trying to get the strike and spare logic working and failing to pay attention to the initial scoring.
 I finally completed the challenge by creating a new git branch and starting all over with better diagrams

-Some of the front end design for the table has been duplicated across from another repo.
+Some of the front end design for the table has been inspired by another repo.
 I have used google fonts for the lobster family font and used [colorhunt.co](http://colorhunt.co/) for the various colour codes.

 ## How to use this app